hyperledger/iroha-2-docs/src/guide/javascript.md

    :::

-   The set of packages that you need to install depends on your intention.
+   The set of packages that you need to install depends on your intentions.
-   Maybe you only need to play with the Data Model to perform (de-)serialisation, in which case the `data-model` package is enough.
-If you only need to check on a peer in terms of its status or health, you just need the client library, because this API doesn't require any interactions with crypto or Data Model.
+   If you only need to play with the Data Model to perform (de-)serialisation,  the `data-model` package is sufficient.
+If you need to check on a peer in terms of its status or health, you only need the client library.

 3. Install the following packages as well: